What is a growth mindset?

 Here’s a bulleted example from a social media manager’s CV describing their growth mindset:

-To show you’re consistently learning new skills, include any hard skills (technical abilities indicating you can do the job well) that relate to the position you want.
+To show you’re consistently learning new skills, include any hard skills (technical skills indicating you can do the job well) that relate to the position you want.
 For example, learning a language is a hard skill.

 One way to highlight your growth mindset when listing your technical skills is to include your proficiency level beside each skill.